alfredapp/gallery-edits/workflows/vanstrouble/caffeine-dose/readme.md

 ![Check active session](images/cfss.png)

-Configure the time format and define Hotkeys for faster triggering.
+Configure the Hotkeys for faster triggering.
+Define the time format in the Workflow’s Configuration.